 If you can't find the confirmation email, check your inbox's spam or junk folder.
-Also, be sure to add email@example.com to your email's whitelist, to avoid further issues with email delivery.
+Also, be sure to add firstname.lastname@example.org to your email's filters, to avoid further issues with email delivery.

 While online, web browsers store—or"cache"—websites assets such as images and scripts.
 Clearing your browser's cache removes these assets, and may help resolve login issues.

 If using Google Chrome, click the menu and select More tools.
 Then click Clear browsing data.
 Make sure that the Cached image and files box is checked.
 See more details on clearing your cache in Google Account Help.

 If using Mozilla Firefox, go to your Preferences and then find the Advanced panel.
 From there, click Clear Now in the Cached Web Content section.
 See more details on clearing your cache in How to Clear the Firefox Cache.

 Some third-party extensions—e.g. password managers—have been known to cause problems when logging in to a course.
 We recommend attempting to log in in another browser with no extensions.
 If successful, an extension may be the cause.